wyattbenno777/zkpfightai/README.md

 Hosting proofs and verifying them on-chain is a trustless way for anyone to confirm the source of information.
 As artificial intelligence becomes more advanced, blockchain with ZKP will play a significant role in preventing deep-fakes and misinformation.
 ZKP that run fast on user and resource-constrained devices will play a prominent role in protecting against fakes.

+## Future work

+- Reduce the number of Keccak constraints to improve the speed of Ethereum address signing.
+- Investigate wrapping the final proof to make it smaller.
+- Investigate making a proof of all of the proves created.
+- Make an API that allows for more conditional constraints about the user account. (hasNFT, hasBalance, etc)

 ## Node.js

 Recommended: v18 or later